Funstyle

-Funstyle is the sixth album by Liz Phair, independently released on her official website on July 3, 2010.
+Funstyle is the sixth studio album by Liz Phair, independently released on her official website on July 3, 2010.
 A CD version was released on October 19, 2010 on Rocket Science Records.
 It includes a bonus disc containing ten songs from her Girly-Sound tapes.

 Background

 Funstyle was Phair's first album after leaving Capitol Records.
 Phair posted the following message on her website:

 You were never supposed to hear these songs.
 These songs lost me my management, my record deal and a lot of nights of sleep.Yes, I rapped one of them.
 I'm as surprised as you are.
 But here is the thing you need to know about these songs and the ones coming next: These are all me.
 Love them, or hate them, but don't mistake them for anything other than an entirely personal, un-tethered-from-the-machine, free for all view of the world, refracted through my own crazy lens.This is my journey.
 I'll keep sending you postcards.

 The lyrics that appear on Phair's arm on the album cover are partial lyrics to the songs "Satisfied", "Bang!
 Bang!", "Miss September", and "Bollywood".

 A music video was made for "And He Slayed Her", and premiered on May 21, 2012.